 Historically, we have manufactured the majority of our NanoTab supplies at Patheon in Toronto, Canada.
 During the third quarter of 2011, we transferred our manufacturing capabilities to Patheon's facility in Cincinnati, Ohio where we have built out a suite within their existing buildings that will serve as a manufacturing facility for clinical and commercial supplies of NanoTabs.
-The new facility has been qualified, however, we have not yet produced clinical or commercial supplies out of this facility and issues may arise in production pertaining to the new facility, or otherwise, which may adversely affect our clinical and commercial plans.
+The new facility has been qualified; however, we have not yet produced clinical or commercial supplies out of this facility and issues may arise in production pertaining to the new facility, or otherwise, which may adversely affect our clinical and commercial plans.
+In addition, the FDA or other regulatory agencies may require that a bioequivalence study be conducted, which is designed to ensure that the Phase 3 drug lots made at Patheon, Toronto are equivalent to one of the registration drug lots made at Patheon, Cincinnati.
+There is risk that the study could fail the FDA's bioequivalence requirements which would adversely affect our clinical and commercial plans.

-Our designs for the device components of our product candidates for Phase 3 clinical trials may not be fully functional or commercially viable.\
+Our designs for the device components of our product candidates for Phase 3 clinical trials may not be fully functional or commercially viable.

-The ARX-01 device we plan to use in Phase 3 clinical trials and commercially, or Phase 3 device, has more features than the device used in Phase 2, including additional software and functionality.
-We have conducted multiple Human Factors studies, which have informed the design of the ARX-01 Phase 3 device and we plan to conduct a fourth Human Factors study in 2012.
-However, we cannot predict if the Phase 3 device will be fully functional or acceptable for Phase 3 clinical trials or commercial use.
+The ARX-01 device we are using in Phase 3 clinical trials and plan to use commercially, or the Phase 3 device, has more features than the device used in Phase 2, including additional software.
+We have conducted multiple Design Validation, Software Verification and Validation, Reprocessing and Human Factors studies, which have informed the design of the Phase 3 device and we plan to conduct one or more summative Human Factors studies in 2012.
+However, we cannot predict if the Phase 3 device will be fully functional or acceptable throughout the Phase 3 clinical trials or for commercial use.
 If we need to modify the Phase 3 device either before, during or after the planned Phase 3 studies, we may incur higher costs and experience delay in regulatory approval and commercialization of ARX-01.
 Furthermore, if the changes to the device are substantial, we may need to conduct further clinical studies in order to have the commercial device approved by the FDA.